Photography in Canada: 19th century

+Early Canadian landscape photographs are rare—except of Niagara Falls, which attracted photographers from the daguerreotype era onward.
 Portraits provided the economic basis for 19th-century commercial photography.
-By the late 1850s, Canadian photographers had largely abandoned the daguerreotype in favour of the ambrotype, one application of the collodion process.
-William Notman was Canada's best known portrait photographer in the second half of the 19th century.
-He operated studios in Halifax, Saint John, Montreal, Ottawa and Toronto.
-After being honoured as photographer to the Queen (likely in 1861, after his work during the 1860 visit of Edward, then Prince of Wales, to Canada), in the 1870s he was producing some 14,000 negatives a year.
-Notman is remembered for his intricate montages, such as his coloured composite of the 1869 Skating Carnaval consisting of some 300 individual views, and for the indigenous scenes he created in his Montreal studio.
+By the late 1850s, Canadian photographers had largely abandoned the daguerreotype in favour of the ambrotype, an application of the collodion process.

-Beginning around 1870, James Inglis and others, including Notman, created "composite" photographs: cartes de visite created by taking a portrait photograph in a studio, cutting out the photo, and superimposing it on a prepared background.
-The composite style was fashionable in the 1870s.
+Scottish-born William Notman was Canada's best known portrait photographer in the second half of the 19th century.
+Establishing in Montreal in the late 1850's, he was honoured as photographer to the Queen for his work during the 1860 visit of Edward, then Prince of Wales, to Canada).
+After Confederation he established additional studios in Ottawa and Toronto (1868), Halifax (1869) and Saint John (1872) before also venturing into the United States.
+By the 1870s he was producing some 14,000 negatives a year.
+The Notman studios are remembered for their elaborate photomontages, such as his coloured composite of the 1869 Skating Carnaval consisting of some 300 individual views, and for the indigenous scenes the studio created in its Montreal studio.

 Canadian photographers such as Frederick Dally, Edward Dosseter, and Richard Maynard were commissioned by government agencies including the department of Indian affairs to conduct ethnographic portraiture of Indigenous peoples in Canada.
 These images were sold and disseminated globally.
 Photographers of settlers, including Hannah Maynard's series Gems of British Columbia, advertised the colonial frontier to prospective white newcomers.

 The Photographic Portfolio: A Monthly Review of Canadian Scenes and Scenery was the first photography journal in Canada.
 It was published in Quebec City for two years, from 1858 to 1860, by Samuel McLaughlin (1824–1914).

 The Assiniboine and Saskatchewan Exploring Expedition of 1857–1858, overseen by Henry Youle Hind, hired Humphrey Lloyd Hime as the first official photographer of a colonial expedition.
 (Hime was a commercial photographer with the Toronto firm Armstrong, Beere & Hime; he left photography for a career in finance around 1860.)
 Other colonial and anthropological expeditions in the 19th and early 20th centuries, such as the Jesup North Pacific Expedition, also produced a large volume of photographs.
 Likewise, the first photos of the Canadian Prairies were taken on surveying trips and other officially sponsored explorations.
 Several people associated with the Hudson's Bay Company documented life at trading posts in photographs.

 The dry plate technique, which was easier than wet plate photography, became available in the 1880s.
 Professional photographers initially spurned the innovation, while amateurs quickly adopted it.
 Dry plate photography was used during the British Arctic Expedition (1875–1876).